nils-matthaei/ModelBasedSW_project/README.md

 	}
 }
 ```
 The returned iterator function takes the _yield_ function as an argument.
-In the case of the for/range statement that _yield_ fuction is automatically generated at compile time.
+In the case of the for/range statement, that _yield_ function is automatically generated at compile time.
 This is relatively complex to do efficiently, but luckily the details of this are not important for using iterators.
-The way iteratiors like work is:
+The way iterators like this work is:
-- For a sequence of values, the iterator calls a yield function with each value in the sequence
+- For a sequence of values, the iterator calls a yield function with each value in the sequence.
-- If the yield function returns false, no more values are needed
+- If the yield function returns false, no more values are needed.
-   - The iterator can now return and do any needed cleanup
+   - The iterator can now return and do any needed cleanup.
-- If the yield function never returns false: return after calling yield with all values
+- If the yield function never returns false: return after calling yield with all values.

 ### 3.2 Pull Iterators

-Pull iterators can be used to access one value at a time, instead of ranging over the entire sequence as is the case with Push iterators.
-To get a pull iterator the `iter` package provides two functions `Pull` and `Pull2`.
-They convert a push iterator into a pull iterator, by returning two functions `next` and `stop`
+Pull iterators can be used to access one value at a time, instead of ranging over the entire sequence as is the case with push iterators.
+To get a pull iterator, the `iter` package provides two functions: `Pull` and `Pull2`.
+They convert a push iterator into a pull iterator by returning two functions, `next` and `stop`:
-- `next` returns the next value in the sequence and a boolean indicating whether the value is valid
+- `next` returns the next value in the sequence and a boolean indicating whether the value is valid.
-- `stop` ends the iteration
+- `stop` ends the iteration.
-  - must be called when caller no longer wants to iterate, but `next` has not yet indicated that the sequence is over
+  - Must be called when the caller no longer wants to iterate, but `next` has not yet indicated that the sequence is over.
-  - typically callers should `defer stop()`
+  - Typically, callers should `defer stop()`.

-For example this could be used to create a pairwise iterator
+For example, this could be used to create a pairwise iterator:

 ```Go
 func Pairwise[V any](seq iter.Seq[V]) iter.Seq2[V, V] {